edgedb/easy-edgedb/README.md

 - INTROSPECT

-The word `introspect` we just used to get the type for every query is also its own keyword.
-Every type has `name`, `properties`, `links` and `target` that you can access.
+The word `introspect` we just used to change the settings to get the type for every query is also its own keyword.
+Every type has the following fields that we can access: `name`, `properties`, `links` and `target`.
 Let's give that a try and see what we get.
 We'll start with this on our `Ship` type, which is quite simple but has all four.
-The type is:
+Here are the properties and links of `Ship` again so we don't forget:

 ```
 type Ship {